Vox Lux: Production

-Principal photography began on February 1, 2018.
+Principal photography began on February 1, 2018 in Floral Park, New York.
 Portman said her performance was influenced by what she had observed in documentaries on pop stars, such as Madonna and Lady Gaga.

 Release

 Vox Lux premiered at the 75th Venice International Film Festival on September 4, 2018.
 It also screened at the 43rd Toronto International Film Festival on September 7, 2018.
 Shortly after, Neon acquired distribution rights to the film.
 It was screened at the 29th New Orleans Film Festival on October 23, 2018.
 It was theatrically released on December 7, 2018 and on VOD by Universal Home Entertainment on March 5, 2019.
+Sales of its DVD/Blu-ray releases grossed $121,480.

 Reception

-Box office

-Vox Lux grossed $0.7 million in the United States and Canada, and $0.7 million in other territories, for a worldwide total of $1.4 million, against a production budget of $11 million.
-Sales of its DVD/Blu-ray releases cashed $115,195.